HemaRamachandran28/SmartConvert-FX-Currency-Converter/README.md

 ##  Invalid Input: Characters with Operators

--Description: Displayed when the user enters a mix of characters and operators.
+- Description: Displayed when the user enters a mix of characters and operators.
--Example: 12+abc, --10.
+- Example: 12+abc, --10.

 ![Screenshot 2025-06-12 213730](https://github.com/user-attachments/assets/14b6f4bf-67a3-4946-bf38-7d6490fd01cb)